alishbanaveeddd/alishbanaveeddd/README.md

 ## 👩‍💻 About Me

-I'm a final-year Computer Science student at **FAST-NUCES Islamabad** who loves understanding how systems work at a deep level — not just using tools, but knowing *why* they're built the way they are.
+I'm a  Computer Science graduate who loves understanding how systems work at a deep level — not just using tools, but knowing *why* they're built the way they are.

 I build production-oriented AI systems: real-time voice pipelines, RAG architectures, distributed backends.
 I'm the kind of engineer who reads the source code when the docs don't explain enough.